Contents of AI vs. CGI: What Is the Difference?

 Conclusion: AI or CGI?

 Both AI and CGI can be used to create great content.
-However, which technology is more advantageous depends on what you want to achieve.
-With AI, you can create visual content as well as texts and even automate processes.
+However, which technology is more advantageous depends on what exactly you want to achieve.
+With AI, you can create visual content and text, and even automate processes.
 CGI, on the other hand, is better suited if you want to create visual content such as images or videos for commercial purposes.
-BytePlus also highlights where the exact differences between AI and CGI lie – technically and strategically.
+BytePlus also highlights the exact differences between AI and CGI, both technically and strategically.

 Our 3D rendering agency Danthree Studio specializes in CGI visualizations for the Home & Living industry and can gladly take over the creation of visual content for you.
 Simply contact us for a non-binding initial consultation!